uccser/cs-field-guide/csfieldguide/chapters/content/en/programming-languages/programming-languages.md

 # Syntax

 The detailed requirements of a programming language about exactly which characters need to be used and where, is called its *syntax*.
-In the example above, the syntax for the list of names requires square brackets around the list, inverted commas around the names, and a comma between each one.
+In the example above, the syntax for the list of names requires square brackets around the list, quotation marks or inverted commas around the names, and a comma between each one.
 If you make a mistake, such as leaving out one of the square brackets, the system will have a *syntax error*, and won't be able to run the program.
 Every symbol counts, and one small error in a program can stop it running, or make it do the wrong thing.